CaraballoCristian/TravelAgency/README.md

 Tomcat data:
 - version: **10.xx**
 - user: **admin**
-- contraseña: **1234**
+- contraseña: **12345**

 Data Base:
 - DB name: **agency**
 - username: **root**
 - password: **(empty)**

-## Important!: Tomcat version 10+. javax library has been replaced by jakarta in all servlets.
+## Important!: Only working with Tomcat version 10+. javax library has been replaced by jakarta in all servlets.